TBPH-ABD/Salah-CV/README.md

 # Salah Abdullah Mohmmed Abd

-Penetration Testing Specialist | Bug Bounty Hunter | Cybersecurity Professional
+Penetration Testing Specialist | Bug Bounty Hunter

 ---

-## Professional Summary
+## Summary

 Dedicated cybersecurity professional with a Bachelor's degree in Information Technology, specializing in penetration testing and vulnerability assessment.
 Experienced bug bounty hunter with a strong commitment to identifying and mitigating security vulnerabilities in web applications, networks, and systems.
 Continuously expanding expertise through professional certifications and advanced security training.